The site for substance use disorder prevention and mental health promotion professionals and volunteers.

 • focus on multiple substances as indicated in coalition mission statement

-Up to $125,000 each year may be requested with an equal cash or in-kind non-Federal match.
+Up to $125,000 each year may be requested.
+An equal cash or in-kind non-Federal match must be secured.

 The Office of Drug Control Policy (ONDCP) funds the program with oversight responsibilities and the Center for Disease Control's Injury Prevention & Control administers the program.

-Historically, the DFC Request for Applications comes out each year in January and is due approximately eight weeks later.
-Due to various reasons, there were different timelines the past few years.
+Historically, the DFC Request for Applications comes out each year in January and is due approximately six weeks later.
 If funded and successfully implemented, funding continues for five years, at which time the coalition can re-apply competitively for another five years of funding.

 DBHR offers periodic training to support effective DFC applications.
 Informal technical assistance is also available to coalitions throughout the year.
 Contact Ray Horodowicz for more information about training and technical assistance.